DAE-GD-2025-2026/gameai-research-project-Yannick-Ruijter/README.md

 }
 ````

 Can you spot the issue?
 There's actually 2.
 The first issue is efficiency.
 We currently take our bounds, and starting with the roots, we divide our entire octree again.
-This is pretty stupid.
+This is can be optimized.
 Let's add a bit of functionality to make this more efficient.
 We only want to divide the OctreeNodes that are in contact with our object.
 To do this, we simply create a function that looks for the smallest node that completely encompasses the object.
 ````c#
 private OctreeNode GetSmallestContainingNode(OctreeObject obj) {